-- You will write posts regularly.
+- You’ll write posts regularly

-- You write fairly well and—more importantly—you want to get better.
+- You write fairly well and—more importantly—you want to get better

-- You believe blogs are useful.
+- You believe blogs are useful

-- You want to build your web presence.
+- You want to build your web presence

-No, do not blog if you fit this description:
+You might want to think twice if you fit this description:

-- You cannot commit to posting on a regular basis.
+- You cannot commit to posting on a regular basis

-- You think blogs are pointless.
+- You think blogs are pointless

 Setting up a blog is the easy part.
 The care and feeding is hard.